Jeansen/cdmn/README.md

  look like in the example screenshots.
 Make sure you adapt the line `URxvt*perl-lib: /home/<USERNAME>/.urxvt/` accordingly.

+# Some words about robustness
+With reference to the [robustness principle](https://en.wikipedia.org/wiki/Robustness_principle) cdmn will silently ignore incompatible or invalid values or configurations and apply defaults where applicable.

+In addition cdmn will not show anything where nothing is to be shown.
+That is, if you tell cdmn to show network gauges but your network cable is not plugged in, gauges for this interface will not be shown.
+If there is only one network interface (which in this case is inactive) the network caption will not show up, at all.

+There are some implemented default settings, but cdmn will not force them on you.
+Rather, they are meant to support you.

+Therefore cdmn does not expect any configuration in the first place.
+But no configuration will have the net effect that nothing will be shown, at all.

+If you want to see something, tell cdmn what you want to see. cdmn will then apply some defaults to get you going.
+For example, put `URxvt.cdmn.gauges.order: CPU,DISK,MEM,NET` in your .Xresources file to show some of the default gauges.
+Be encouraged to try the other settings then, too!

 # Please note
 This extension is with relevance to its current stage [bleeding edge alpha](https://de.wikipedia.org/wiki/Release_early,_release_often).